bgraham11/honeywell-js/README.md

 Instructions
 - Navigate to https://developer.honeywell.com and register a developer account
 - Create a "New App" and follow the instructions
+- Clone this repository
+- Run "npm install" from the root of this project
-- Open "config/options.global.js" and fill out the require configurations
+- Open "config/options.global.js" and fill out the require configurations.
+Leave the port as '3000' unless you change the settings in the express server.
+- Run "node .bin/www"
+- Access URL you used in the global.options.js in your browser.
+- Login via your Honeywell Account (not developer account), and select your thermostat.